 Four observed mean consumption rates for the high-rate consumer group were found to be greater than the 97.5% value for the full 2016 dataset.
-These were for potatoes, fruit (domestic and wild) and water.
-Seven of the observed mean consumption rates for the high-rate consumer group were found to exceed the national 97.5 % consumption rate.
-These were for root vegetables, domestic fruit, wild fungi, game, sheep meat, honey and water.
-The remaining eleven groups (of food groups identified) for which data were collected in the 2016 survey were all found to have lower mean consumption rates for the high-rate consumer group than the national 97.5 % consumption rate.
+These were for root vegetables, domestic fruit, wild fruit and game (venison).
+Five of the observed mean consumption rates for the high-rate consumer group were found to exceed the national 97.5 % consumption rate.
+These were for root vegetables, potatoes, domestic fruit, sheep meat and honey.